ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with payload formatted as a CBOR map, which MUST contain the following fields:

 * 'gid', whose value is encoded as a CBOR array, containing one or more group identifiers.
-The exact encoding of group identifier MUST be specified by the application profile (REQ12).
+The exact encoding of group identifier MUST be specified by the application profile (REQ13).
 The Client indicates that it wishes to receive the group names and GROUPNAMEs of all groups having these identifiers.

 The handler identifies the groups that are secured by the keying material identified by those group identifiers.

-Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map that MUST contain the following fields:
+If all verifications succeed, the handler replies with a 2.05 (Content) response, whose payload is formatted as a CBOR map that MUST contain the following fields:

 * 'gid', whose value is encoded as a CBOR array, containing zero or more group identifiers.
 The handler indicates that those are the identifiers it is sending group names and GROUPNAMEs for.
 This CBOR array is a subset of the 'gid' array in the FETCH request.